 There is not much to say about the Inner Loop

 but that it's a fun, fast trail!
-Most of the trail has great flow except for a couple of fairly tight areas in the trees.
-Overall, a super-fast trail with great traction year around!
+Most of the trail has great flow with a few dirt jumps and logs to hop over mixed in.
+Overall, a super-fast trail with great traction year-round!

 leaves the Inner Loop